 3. Read your story out loud.

 Okay, no more waiting.
 Read your story out loud.
-Have a marker in hand to circle any words that don’t make sense.
-Listen for words that are repeated, alliteration.
-Does the story make sense?
+Have a marker in hand to circle any words that don't make sense or any that are repeated.
+Anywhere you have to stop to reread might need some work—circle it and keep reading.

 Read the entire draft in one sitting.
-Don’t stop to edit while reading; make notes in the margin as you read it.
+Don't stop to edit while reading; make notes in the margin as you read it about what makes sense, where you might be missing connections, places where there's confusing dialogue or missing plot points.
+Don't fix it yet, just mark it.

 Now that you have written your story, let it sit, and read it through once, it is time to begin editing.
 Remember to start with your story's structure before you edit the grammar.